areeshacodes/HR-CV-JD-Match-Assistant/AI-log.md

 Stitch by Google (formerly Galileo AI)
 # AI TOOL FOR TEXT GENERATION
 Chat Gpt
+# FOR CODE,API AND BULDING FUNCTIONALITY
+Google Ai Studio

 ## PROMPT For generating Problem Statements Requirements
 You must include the following in their Git repository for the chosen option: